 All full-time students are required by law to submit immunization records to University Student Health Services.
 We request that you submit your records prior to the first day of classes at VCU.
 You can read a list of required immunizations in the Undergraduate Bulletin or your Handbook for Admitted Students.
 In addition to the state requirements listed in these publications, a passed amendment to Virginia law requires that full-time entering students also be immunized prior to enrollment against meningococcal disease.

 Do not send your immunization records to the Office of Undergraduate Admissions; do not submit your immunization record with any of your other required paperwork.
 For convenience, you may turn your immunization records in to the Student Health Services office during New Student Orientation.
 Please keep a copy of your immunization records for yourself.

 For more information, including a copy of the immunization record form, visit the Student Health website.

 All international students are required to attend New Student Orientation in addition to a special orientation program hosted by the Global Education Office.
 International students should contact the Global Education Office for information specific to International Student Orientation.
 Only international students deemed eligible for class registration by the Global Education Office will be able to attend New Student Orientation.
 Please direct any questions to Amanda Velez at email@example.com or call (804) 828-8471.

-First-year and transfer students who have been admitted by VCU to begin classes in the upcoming year will receive an invitation to attend orientation via U.S. mail in the spring.
+First-year and transfer students who have been admitted by VCU to begin classes in the upcoming year will receive an invitation to attend orientation via U.S. mail.
 The orientation invitation you receive in the mail will outline the online reservation process required to secure an orientation date and will offer additional program information needed in planning your visit to campus.